-- the activity to be carried out on the reclamation has to be adjacent to the coastal marine area; and - (b) it can be shown there are no alternative land-based sites available (above Mean High Water Springs); or - (c) the works are for the operational needs of ports within Port Zones or for the operational needs of marinas within Marina Zones.
+- (a) the activity to be carried out on the reclamation has to be adjacent to the coastal marine area; and - (b) it can be shown there are no alternative land-based sites available (above Mean High Water Springs); or - (c) the works are for the operational needs of ports within Port Zones or for the operational needs of marinas within Marina Zones, where they are consistent with other relevant policies of the Marlborough Environment Plan.

 The matters in this policy give effect to Policy 10(1) of the NZCPS.
 Given the public nature of the coastal marine area, in any application for resource consent it will be important that the purpose for which the reclamation or drainage is proposed is clearly established.
 This policy will help to avoid reclamation that would privatise the foreshore and seabed.
 Port and marina facilities have been identified as regionally significant infrastructure, so (c) has been included in having regard to NZCPS Policy 10(1)(d).
-The operational needs of Port and Marinas within the Port and Marina Zones include maintenance and development of Port and Marina infrastructure.